spatialos/gdk-for-unity/docs/reference/concepts/deployments.md

 This starts a local version of the SpatialOS Runtime on your development machine together with all server-workers specified in the launch configuration you used.

 <%(Callout message="Its done when you see the following message in the console window which opens:<br/><br/>```SpatialOS ready.
 Access the Inspector at https://localhost:21000/inspector```")%>

+> **Note:** You can only have one instance of a local deployment running at any given time.

 ### Start a standalone client worker